Frank & Oak re-invents the e-commerce experience with OVHcloud Hosted Private Cloud, powered by VMware

 From the beginning, Frank & Oak depended on a fleet of physical servers, which provided the required power, but eventually proved unable to keep up with the company’s rapid growth.
 In fact, managing the servers required a considerable amount of time which could have been devoted to business growth activities.

 Complicating things further, as a first-class, omni-channel experience for all customers is a key part of Frank & Oak’s company vision, any infrastructure solutions would need to be implemented without any service disruption.
 High availability was crucial.

 “As an e-commerce business, it was important for us to be able to scale according to demand, and our increasing need for performance.
-OVH Private Cloud allows us to do this very, very easily...
+OVHcloud Hosted Private Cloud allows us to do this very, very easily...
 We spend much less time managing our infrastructure than we used to.”

 Martin Helie, VP, Technology, Frank & Oak